Internal Links – What are They and Why are They Important?

 Next: Why Are Internal Links Important?

 For example, let’s pretend that you just published a new blog post on your plumbing site but forgot to link to it from somewhere else on your website.
-When Google crawls your site again, it won’t be able to find your new, well-written, and exciting blog post.
+When Google crawls your site again, it won’t be able to find your new, well-written, exciting blog post.
 Almost like it never existed in the first place!
 Here is what Google says about it:

 “Google must constantly search for new pages and add them to its list of known pages.
 Some pages are known because Google has already crawled them before.
 Other pages are discovered when Google follows a link from a known page to a new page.”